-On July 11, 2000, we entered into a letter of intent to acquire the salt dome natural gas storage businesses of Crystal Gas Storage, Inc., a subsidiary of El Paso Energy Corporation.
-In exchange for these businesses, we would issue to Crystal \$170 million, subject to adjustment, of Series B 10% Cumulative Redeemable Preference Units.
+On August 30, 2000, we acquired the salt dome natural gas storage businesses of Crystal Gas Storage, Inc., a subsidiary of El Paso Energy Corporation.
+In exchange for these businesses, we issued \$170 million of Series B 10% Cumulative Redeemable Preference Units to Crystal.